wimpysworld/obs-studio-portable/README.md

 ## Supported Software

-Each tarball of OBS Studio Portable includes a `manifest.txt` that describes exactly which versions are of plugins and add-ons are included.
+Each tarball of OBS Studio Portable includes a `manifest.txt` that describes exactly which versions of plugins and add-ons are included.

 | Distro       | OBS Studio 27 | OBS Studio 28 |
 | ------------ | ------------- | ------------- |